Webhook

 • new_value: The corrected value

-Meaning: Series with id series_id removed Fundamental with id old_value and received a new Fundamental with id new_value
+TAGGING_ERROR — Series with id series_id removed Fundamental with id old_value and received a new Fundamental with id new_value.

 • fundamental_id: The current fundamental ID after the change